-During Spring 2021 our Main Office is open both virtually and face-to-face.
+Our Main Office is open.
 Click here for more information on staff contacts and how to get your questions answered!

 Welcome to the Department of Psychology at Bowling Green State University.
 This is truly an exciting time to study psychology.
 New things are being learned everyday about how people behave, how the mind and brain work, and how that knowledge can be used to help people, organizations, and society.
 The Psychology Department at BGSU is deeply committed to advancing that knowledge by conducting our own research, teaching it to our students, and helping those whom we hope can benefit from it.
 Our undergraduate students are given hands-on opportunities to participate in faculty-led research and to work in community agencies to help others.
 Our nationally ranked doctoral programs train the next generation of leaders in the science and practice of psychology.